 If you are a property owner in Banff, you pay an annual property tax based on the assessed value of your property at a rate determined by total tax revenue needed to pay for these municipal services, the total assessed value of property in Banff, and the total taxes paid to other levels of government, among other factors.

-Taxes are due by early July.
-Tax notices are sent at the end of May.
+Taxes are due by the last working day in June.
+Tax notices are sent at the end of May

 - Property Tax Payment Plan